 It was like spending all day at a bingo hall with 65 chain-smokers, binging 8 packs each of Marlboro Lights, and thinking I wouldn’t get lung cancer.

 If you spend large amounts of time in negative environments, you’re going to be negatively impacted by it all.

 Negative assumptions, beliefs, and attitudes create negative atmospheres that hinder the growth and success of everyone in them.

 The domino effect of negative assumptions

 Here are some negative assumptions that impacted my professional and personal life:

 “No one wants what I have to offer.”

 “She’s gorgeous, and can get any guy she wants.
 She’s not going to want to talk to me.
 I don’t have anything to offer…”

-Any of that sound familiar?
-Is it something you’ve told yourself before and believed it was true?
+Does any of that sound familiar?
+Is it something you’ve told yourself before and believed was true?
 You’re not alone.